polyphony-chat/docs/SPECIFICATION.md

 #### 7.2.1 Key rotation

 A client may choose to rotate their identity key at any time.
 This is done by generating a new identity key pair, and sending the new public identity key to their home server, as part of a new Certificate Signing Request, at least one new `KeyPackage` and one corresponding 'last resort' `KeyPackage`.
-The home server will then generate the new ID-Cert, send it to the client, and let all clients with a relationship to the client that rotated their identity key know, that this clients' public identity key has changed.
+The home server will then generate the new ID-Cert, send it to the client, and let all associated clients know, that this clients' public identity key has changed.
 The server does this by sending a [`CLIENT_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#client_key_change) gateway event to those clients.
-For example, in the context of a chat application built with polyproto-chat, a relationship between two clients exists, if the two clients share a guild, a group or a direct message channel, if they are friends, or if they have a pending friend request between each other.
+For example, in the context of a chat application built with polyproto-chat, an associating relationship between two clients exists, if the two clients share a guild, a group or a direct message channel, if they are friends, or if they have a pending friend request between each other.

 Before sending any messages to a server, a client that performed a key rotation should inform the server of that change, to ensure that the server has the correct ID-Cert cached for the client.